open-intent-io/open-intent/README.md

 Description
 ---------------------

-OpenIntent is a natural language processing framework with the aim of finding user intents in sentences.
+open-intent is a natural language processing framework with the aim of finding user intents in sentences.
 It is made of several layers able to find a user intent until having a full conversation with a user.